degawa/fed/README.md

 - Repetition of commas (`,`) and quotation marks (`'` or `"`) like `("(",G0,",",G0,")")'`
 - etc.

-This library provides procedures and an operator for generating format specifications in a more human-understandable manner.
+This library provides procedures and operators for generating format specifications in a more human-understandable manner.

 ## Supported Features
 ### format item